 CPU: Intel Core i7-8750H | GPU: Nvidia GeForce GTX 1060 – RTX 2080 Max-Q | RAM: 16GB – 32GB | Screen: 15.6-inch FHD (1,920 x 1,080) IPS 144Hz | Storage: 256GB – 1TB SSD | Battery: 82Wh | Dimensions: 9.75 x 0.69 — 0.70 x 14.08 inches | Weight: 4.14 – 4.19 lbs

-Until the advent of the GS65 Stealth Thin, every thin and light gaming laptop was either too expensive or too inefficient to viably replace your desktop.
+Until the advent of the GS65 Stealth Thin, every thin and light gaming laptop was either too expensive or too inefficient to be a viable replacement for your desktop.
 Or even your existing clamshell for that matter.
 In a way, the MSI GS65 Stealth Thin disrupted an increasingly complacent subsect of computing that, to this day, is in dire need of a revolution.
 Black with gold accents, it took the banal red and black gamer's palette of the past and subverted it.
 Its gold-trimmed lattice exhaust breathes opulence.
-All the while, it's economical at the low end, and its recent configurations are capable of raytracing in real-time.
+It's economical at the low end, and its recent configurations are capable of raytracing in real-time.

 Read the full review: MSI GS65 Stealth Thin